Medical Instrumentation, EE-436, is offered in Spring quarters as a capstone design course for the undergraduate track in Biomedical Instrumentation.

 MWF 9:30 - 10:20am EEB 003

-Lecture attendance is not required, but strongly recommended since you are responsible for any material or announcements covered in class and any materials distributed during this time.
+Attendance is not required at the class meetings, but strongly recommended since you are responsible for any material or announcements covered in class and any materials distributed during this time.

 John G. Webster, Editor, Medical Instrumentation: Application and Design, 4th Edition.
 John Wiley & Sons, 2010.
 ISBN 978-0-471-67600-3.
 Available at the University Bookstore, hardcover, required for the course.